 - It contributes to the Geopark’s mission to educate, inform, and raise awareness among the public and stakeholders.

 - At the request of the SIAC’s board and/or council, it may be asked to give an opinion on any issues the Chablais Geopark may face.

-The Scientific Council comprises academics (geologists, hydrogeologists, geographers, botanists, geotourism specialists, historians, archaeologists, etc.), local professionals working in the geoscience field, and members of civil society.
+The Scientific Steering Committee comprises academics (geologists, hydrogeologists, geographers, botanists, geotourism specialists, historians, archaeologists, etc.), local professionals working in the geoscience field, and members of civil society.

-The Scientific Council is chaired by Dr Emmanuel Reynard, University of Lausanne, and co-chaired by Dr Jean-Marcel Dorioz, of the INRAE research institute in Thonon.
+The Scientific steering committee is chaired by Dr Emmanuel Reynard, University of Lausanne, and co-chaired by Dr Jean-Marcel Dorioz, of the INRAE research institute in Thonon.